PULPIT TODAY SERMONS

 “Look on Zion, the city of our festivals; your eyes will see Jerusalem, a peaceful abode, a tent that will not be moved; its stakes will never be pulled up, nor any of its ropes broken” (Isaiah 33:20).
 In other words, if God opened our spiritual sight we could see that Jerusalem is completely enshrouded by a resplendent tent.

 God so loves the concept of tents that at Creation he meticulously fashioned our solar system like a tent.
 Notice what David said in Psalm 104:2.
 “The LORD wraps himself in light as with a garment; he stretches out the heavens like a tent.”

-And the Prophet Isaiah agreed the Psalmist when he said in Isaiah 40:22, “He stretches out the heavens like a canopy, and spreads them out like a tent to live in.”
-Even astrophysicists describe the Milky Way that we live in being cast forth as a tent!
+And the prophet Isaiah agreed the Psalmist when he said in Isaiah 40:22, “He stretches out the heavens like a canopy, and spreads them out like a tent to live in.”
+Even astrophysicists describe our Milky Way as being cast forth as a tent!
 But I don’t believe, for a moment, that these astrophysicists consulted the Bible from which they drew their conclusion.